tristanengst/ScriptsAndAliases/README.md

 ```
 If `directory_to_tar/some_file_or_folder` exists, you can extract it with `tar -xf name_of_tar_file -C directory_to_extract_under some_file_or_folder`

+### More Commands
+The functionality above is just the key things I use on a day-to-day basis.
+There is, in fact, more—see all the scripts herein for details!

 ### SSH Config
 Some functionality for this library assumes SSH is set up in specific good ways.
 For ComputeCanada clusters, you'll need the name for them used in this codebase as a key for them in your `~/.ssh/config` file.
 It will also be helpful to configure the connections thus: